 The infographic, provided below, has excellent tips on how to take a nap, successfully.
-Please share it on Pinterest.
+I’d love it if you share it on Pinterest.

 When you take a nap it doesn’t have to be for long

 All you need is a quick 10-minute snooze in the afternoon and it will give you extra energy for hours.
-I start to get loopy around 4 pm.
+I start to get loopy at around 4 pm.
 By 6, I’m toast.
-That’s because I’m a morning person and wake up with the sunlight.
-It’s the best time for me to exercise, have breakfast, write, and get work done.
-Doug is the opposite.
-He stays up all night and sleeps all day.
-Read my post on how to live with a retired guy on Huffington Post because it isn’t always easy.

 My aversion to napping started when I was a baby.
 My parents took me on a cross-country trip when I was 10 months old.
-They said I would sit up in my car seat, (not nearly as comfortable or safe as the ones we have today) and refuse to close my eyes.
-I didn’t want to miss anything.
+They said I sat up in my car seat, (not nearly as comfortable or safe as the ones we have today) and refused to close my eyes because I didn’t want to miss anything.

 I’m also awful at sleeping on planes.
-It doesn’t help that most of the airlines make us sit like a packed can of sardines.
+It doesn’t help that most of the airlines make us sit like a can of packed of sardines.
 The best seat to sleep on a plane is by the window so you can lay your head down, but then you can’t get up to go to the bathroom or move your legs around.
-I attended an event sponsored by Singapore Airlines.
-They showed us their new business class seats for overseas flights.

 The best place to nap